Muyiwa Olarewaju: Personal life

-Muyiwa and Riversongz
+Career

 Muyiwa is the Leader of Riversongz.
-As a collective they have toured with Stevie Wonder and individually have worked with a variety of artists, from Emelie Sandy and Pixie Lot to Amy Winehouse.
-Muyiwa & Riversongz made history in 2009 as the first international artists to appear on the American BET channel at the annual "Celebration of Gospel".
+As a collective they have toured with Stevie Wonder and individually have worked with Emelie Sandy, Pixie Lot and Amy Winehouse.
+Muyiwa & Riversongz were the first international artists to appear on the American BET channel at the annual "Celebration of Gospel" in 2009.

-Muyiwa and Riversongs have as their history tours and performances across the UK, Europe and America.
-Amongst these are their “sold out dates” at venues in the UK such as Ocean Hackney, Indigo 02, and Eventim Apollo.

-Muyiwa & Riversongz have released five albums — Restoration (2003); Declaring His Power (2005), recorded at the Liverpool Lighthouse Liverpool Lighthouse, the UK's first dedicated Urban Gospel arts centre; Declaring His Love (2008), recorded at the Ocean music venue in Hackney (now picture house), the album staying at number 1 on HMV's Jazz & Blues chart for five months; Live at the O2 (2010) as the first UK gospel group to sell out the Indigo 2 venue; and Declaring His Name All Around The World (2012) an album that features singers from India, China, Africa and Stellar and Dove Award-nominated artist Darwin Hobbs, an American gospel music singer noted for his vocal similarity to classic soul singer Luther Vandross.
-The album also features Mary Alessi, twin sister of Martha Munizzi, The album was produced by Grammy and Stellar Award-winning producer Kevin Bond.
-The album was number 5 on Amazon's World Music Best sellers charts.
+Muyiwa & Riversongz have released five albums — Restoration (2003); Declaring His Power (2005), recorded at the Liverpool Lighthouse Liverpool Lighthouse, the UK's first dedicated Urban Gospel arts centre; Declaring His Love (2008), recorded at the Ocean music venue in Hackney (now picture house), the album staying at number 1 on HMV's Jazz & Blues chart for five months; Live at the O2 (2010) as the first UK gospel group to sell out the Indigo 2 venue; and Declaring His Name All Around The World (2012).